Black Knight 2000: Artwork

 The artwork on the playfield uses lightning bolts to highlight shots, some of which are obscured by the upper playfield.
-The mirrored backglass shows the Black knight on a horse clutching a lightning bolt, surrounded by a ring of lightning bolts echoing the ring on the main playfield.
+The mirrored backglass shows the Black knight on a horse clutching a lightning bolt, surrounded by a ring of lightning bolts echoing the ring on the main (lower) playfield.
 The design of the backglass was influenced by Kevin O'Connor's Flash Gordon.